ChivnetDevelop/ChivnetDevelopWearCounter/README.md

 No liability is taken for any loss, direct or indirect, you experience as a result of relying wholly on the functionality of this app.

-This app may stop being provided any time without giving notice of termination to you the user.
+This app may stop being provided at any time without giving notice of termination to you the user.
 Unless notified otherwise, upon any termination, (a) the rights and licenses granted to you will end; (b) you must stop using the app, and (if needed) delete it from your device.

 As an Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.